j256/simplejmx/README.md

 	jmxServer.stop();
 	...

 Here's the class we are publishing via the server.
+The class is annotated with `@JmxResource` to define the bean name.
+The fields and get/set methods are annotated to show attributes (`@JmxAttributeField`, `@JmxAttributeMethod`).
+Other methods can be annotated with `@JmxOperation` to expose them as operations.

 	@JmxResource(domainName = "j256")
 	public class RuntimeCounter {